 Hattersheim Animal Park is well-known, even beyond the town boundaries.
 Children’s groups can make an appointment to visit the park and learn important about the animals and how to take care of them.
 The annual sheep shearing event is particularly attractive, as is the opportunity for schools to borrow the chick incubator.
 There is a professional exchange of knowledge set up with the Weilbacher Kiesgruben Nature Conservation Centre, and animals are exchanged as required.

-In the summer of 2013, another closure review was conducted by the town.
-As a result, citizens came together and founded a support association with the aim of keeping the animal park going.
-Since then, the animal enclosure has been maintained and run by the Verein Tierpark Hattersheim e.V.
-(Hattersheim Animal Park Association).
+In summer of 2013, another review to close the park was conducted by the city.
+As a result, citizens formed an association with the aim of keeping the animal park going.
+Since then, the animal enclosure has been maintained and run by the association 'Verein Tierpark Hattersheim e.V.'.

 Size: approx. 4,600 m²

-4 enclosures (one of which is for guinea pigs and rabbits), a pheasant house with aviary, a stable building, a duckhouse, a feeding trough, duck pond, climbing rock
+4 enclosures (one of which is for guinea pigs and rabbits), a pheasant house with aviary, a stable building, a duck house, a feeding trough, duck pond, climbing rock

 Donkeys, Rhön sheep, pygmy goats, geese, turkeys, ducks, chicken, guinea pigs, rabbits, budgies, golden-mantled rosellas, quails, Barbary doves, red-shouldered ducks, silkie chicken, bantams, golden pheasants, pigeons